Ettwiller/RIMS-seq/README.md

 # Scripts description and command-line usage
 ## mapping.pl
 This script uses BWA-mem to map the reads to a reference genome.
 Adapters need to be removed prior using this script.\
-If using your own script for mapping, make sure you are using BWA-mem.
+You can use your own script for mapping.
+We have optimized the next analytical steps based on the BWA-mem mapping alorithm - we therefore recommend to use BWA-mem.

 Usage:
 ```